Eugenio Beltrami: Contributions to non-Euclidean geometry

-Although today Beltrami's "Essay" is recognized as very important for the development of non-Euclidean geometry, the reception at the time was less enthusiastic.
+Although today Beltrami's "Essay" is recognised as very important for the development of non-Euclidean geometry, the reception at the time was less enthusiastic.
 Luigi Cremona objected to perceived circular reasoning, which even forced Beltrami to delay the publication of the "Essay" by one year.
-Subsequently, Felix Klein failed to acknowledge Beltrami's priority in construction of the projective disk model of the non-Euclidean geometry.
+Subsequently, Felix Klein failed to acknowledge Beltrami's priority in the construction of the projective disk model of non-Euclidean geometry.
 This reaction can be attributed in part to the novelty of Beltrami's reasoning, which was similar to the ideas of Riemann concerning abstract manifolds.
-J. Hoüel published Beltrami's proof in his French translation of works of Lobachevsky and Bolyai.
+J. Hoüel published Beltrami's proof in his French translation of the works of Lobachevsky and Bolyai.